JetBrains/kotlin-web-site/pages/docs/tutorials/native/interop-with-c.md

 ## Generating Bindings

 An ideal scenario for interop is to call C functions as if we were calling Kotlin functions, that is, following the same signature and conventions.
 And that is precisely what the
 `cinterop` tool provides us with.
-It takes a series of C libraries and generates the corresponding Kotlin bindings for it, which then allow us to use the library as if it were Kotlin code.
+It takes a C library and generates the corresponding Kotlin bindings for it, which then allow us to use the library as if it were Kotlin code.

 In order to generate these bindings, we need to create a library definition file (`def`) that contains some information about the headers we need to generate.
 In our case we want to use the famous `libcurl` library